 Creating a simple module for Joomla is one of the simplest development steps you can do - and the creating a simple module tutorial is designed to take you through this.
 It starts with a simple module and then shows a few things you can then do with the module.

 Introduced into Joomla 3.2 is a hidden component that allows modules to create AJAX requests.
-You can find documentation about using the AJAX component to help you create even better modules.
+You can find documentation about Using Joomla Ajax Interface to help you create even better modules.

 Joomla! is packaged with many modules, more are available on the JED(Joomla!
 Extension Directory).
 Here are the standard modules available in a new Joomla! installation.